 - The OGP Global Summit in Paris (December 6-9, 2016).

-Following a growing momentum of adoptions worldwide, a small full-time Open Data Charter (ODC) team was put in place in 2017 to help turn these principles into practice.
+Following a growing momentum of adoptions worldwide, a small full-time ODC team was put in place in 2017 to help turn these principles into practice.

 Since then, with more than 100 governments and organisations committing to opening up data based on a set of global principles, the ODC has influenced global data policies, helping shift focus to the purpose-driven publication of open data.